Beginner's Guide

 • A style that wraps well around the feet and ankles to ensure good support.

 • Open-toe shoes.
 The open toe makes you more aware of your footing on the ground, which helps you understand how to gain stability.
+It also helps you to point your feet properly when walking on the ground.

 See our selection of recommended styles for beginners below.
-If you'd like to opt for another model and have doubts about its suitability, you can always send us an email!
+If you'd like to opt for another style and have doubts about its suitability, you can always send us an email!
 You can get in touch with us via our Chatbot (pink bubble at bottom right) or contact us by clicking here.

 Lisa - Second chance Joheela - Heels dance shoes - Chaussure de danse talon